Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 Path: Gear icon on a new tab page, or Settings > New tab page

-Edge’s default new tab page fetches a Microsoft News feed, weather data, and sponsored content every time you open a new tab.
-On slower connections or modest hardware, this adds a visible delay before the tab is usable.
+Edge’s default new tab page fetches a Microsoft News feed, weather data, and sponsored content every time you open a tab.
+On slower connections or modest hardware, that adds a visible delay before the tab is usable.
+Switching to a minimal layout made new tabs feel instant for me.

 1. Click the gear icon on any new tab page.